wise4rmgod/TechnicalWriterResources/content/post/informationarchitecture.md

 ## Task Topics

-We use task topics to document procedural steps performa a task, or to document the stages within a high level process.
+We use task topics to document procedural steps performed in a task, or to document the stages within a high level process.
 A topic gives user information on, how to do something.
 Using the same example of authoring in Markdown, a task topic can be "Create a Markdown File".

 A task consists of the following sections, and must contain numbered lists: